 One of the things that companies don’t do consistently is take early payment discounts.
 An early payment discount is where a supplier gives you a discount if you pay your bills early.
 For example, a 2 percent net 10 discount means if you pay your bill within 10 days of the bill date, you can deduct 2 percent of the total amount due as a discount.
 While this might not seem like much, let’s take a look at an example.

 We will continue to use our jeans manufacturer example.
 Let’s say that you found a deal on a used machine that will cost you $20,000.
 The seller is willing to give you a 2 percent discount if you can pay for the machine in full.
 Luckily, you’ve got the money in the bank because you did not pay your bills early, and so you take him up on his offer.
 Let’s calculate what your savings would be by taking the early payment discount.

 You would keep $400 in your pocket and hand over a check for $19,600 to the seller.
 I don’t know about you, but a $400 savings is nothing to sneeze at!

 In the previous section, we discussed the journal entry that is generally recorded when you enter a bill.
 In this section, I would like to discuss the journal entry that you need to record once you pay a bill and the impact both of these have on the financial statements.
-Let’s walk through an example to see how this works.
+Let’s walk through some accounts payable examples to see how this works.